Zamiell/racing-plus/docs/bugs.md

 ## Miscellaneous Bugs

-- When returning to the Boss Rush from a crawlspace, the camera will jerk from the door to the location of the crawlspace.
+- When returning to a big room from a crawlspace, the camera will jerk from the door to the location of the crawlspace.
 - The Great Gideon crawlspace is not be handled by the fast-travel feature.
 - Bob's Bladder produces green creep instead of blue.
 (Reported by PassionDrama)
 - Monster Manual will not ever spawn Sawblade.
 (Reported by Gamonymous)